pusher/pusher-http-php/README.md

 We support the versions of PHP that have "Security Support" in https://php.net/supported-versions.php.

-## Pusher constructor
+## Pusher Channels constructor

-Use the credentials from your Pusher application to create a new `Pusher\Pusher` instance.
+Use the credentials from your Pusher Channels application to create a new `Pusher\Pusher` instance.

 ```php
 $app_id = 'YOUR_APP_ID';